ziyi-zhang/Computer-Simulation/Project1/report/report.md

 ***

 ### 4. Tests
-To make sure the program is correctly coded, I designed a tribody senario where three masses are placed at the vertices of a regular triangle, with zero initial velocity.
+To make sure the program is correctly coded, I designed a tribody scenario where three masses are placed at the vertices of a regular triangle, with zero initial velocity.
 The simulation went as we speculated.
 It is a periodic motion, and each mass is doing simple harmonic motion in its own direction.
 I tried to change simulation step $\Delta t$ in different scales and the result is quite stable. **This step has been repeated for all coming test cases.**
 The 3D surface is reconstructed focusing on the blue dot.
 It is very reasonable throughout the movie.